Unusual Food and Wine Pairings

-That's why everyone is always trying to find the perfect marriage of food and wine – so here's some of the more unusual ones you might never have thought of.
+While we’re constantly on the look out to find the perfect marriage of food and wine, we thought you’d be interested to know about some of the more unusual ones you might never have thought of.

-However, the French also produced French Fries.
-However, you wouldn’t pour vinegar on them in France, where they’re considered to go much better with a sweet, fruity Merlot – so why not be a chip off the old block.
+The French also produced French Fries – but you wouldn’t think of pouring vinegar on them in France, where they’re considered to go much better with a sweet, fruity Merlot.

 There are so many great Oriental themed tasty treats that it’s hard to narrow down many of the perfect food and wine combinations.
 However, nights out at a Sushi Bar are becoming more and more popular with foodies.
-Sushi mainly comprises a mix of rice, seafood, vegetable and fruits, and these ingredients means it goes perfectly with a glass (or a bottle) of Sparkling Rose – as it's intense fruitiness accentuates the aromatic rice used in this Japanese delicacy.
+Sushi mainly comprises a mix of rice, seafood, vegetable and fruits, and the mix of these ingredients means it blends perfectly with a glass (or a bottle) of Sparkling Rose – as its intense fruitiness accentuates the aromatic rice used in this Japanese delicacy.

-Meanwhile, the world also loves a good Indian Curry.
-However, whilst many curry fans love trying to quench their Vindaloo-powered thirst with a few pints of Kingfisher Lager, it could be time to substitute those lagers with a bottle of Vinho Verde.
+The world also loves a good Indian Curry, but while many curry fans love trying to quench their Vindaloo-powered thirst with a few pints of Kingfisher Lager, it could be time to substitute the beer with a bottle of Vinho Verde.
 This Portuguese wine is characterised by its fruitiness and lightness, which means it not only cools the palate, but will also quench a deep thirst brought on by the hotness of chillies.

 India isn’t the only food that worships chillies though, and Mexican Food is also renowned for packing a punch that can leave you needing to quench a raging thirst.
 One spicy little Mexican treat that are very popular are Tacos, and these rich and spicy meat parcels go perfectly with a glass of Barbera d’Alba – as this little fruity and acidic number cuts through all that richness.
 However, not all Mexican Food is spicy, and a bowl of Chips and Guacamole is best served with a Beaujolais Gamay – a pairing that’s perfect for a fiesta, followed by siesta.

 Finding the perfect wine to accompany Venison is something that foodies have been trying to do since… the times of Robin Hood at the very least.
 However, Robin would have had to have gone on holiday to Germany to find himself a Mosel Riesling.
-What, a white wine with red meat I here you say – try it!
-This flowery wine simply brings out the earthy flavours of Venison like no other, especially when the Venison has been treated with some serious love by pan frying it with some shallots and blueberries – YUM!
+What, a white wine with red meat?
+I hear you say.
+Try it!
+It might seem like a gamble at first (but if you really want to gamble, check out our best rated casinos), but you can only win.
+This flowery wine simply brings out the earthy flavours of Venison like no other, especially when the Venison has been treated with some serious love by pan frying it with shallots and blueberries – YUM!

 In between any of these great dishes, you may find you also want a palate cleanser such as a delicious Green Apple Sorbet.
 However, whilst sorbet may traditionally be served on its own, we think it cleanses the palate even better when accompanied by a Fino Sherry – as its acidic yet sweet nature really enhances the matching qualities of the green apples.

-But that’s enough about savoury dishes, as it’s time to talk about our best desserts, and I bet you’ve never though that there are perfect wines to accompany Red Velvet Cup Cakes, Donuts, and even popcorn.
+But that’s enough about savoury dishes: it’s time to talk about our best desserts, and I bet you’ve never thought that there are perfect wines to accompany Red Velvet Cup Cakes, Donuts, and even popcorn.

 Last, but by no means least, it could be worth sneaking a bottle of good old Chardonnay into the cinema when you fancy a night at the movies.
 Okay, we know that you really shouldn’t – it’s just that the creamy and buttery characteristics of this popular French Classic are a match made in movie heaven with the warm and toasty flavours of everyone’s favourite cinema snack – Popcorn!